Watts-Lab/deliberation-topics/topics/anes2020/fs_environment.md

-# Federal Spending on the Environment
+# Federal spending on the environment

 ## Prompt
 What about protecting the environment?
 Should federal